2.3 Scholastic Standards

 Academic Renewal ("Academic Forgiveness")

 The Maricopa Community Colleges recognize that a student’s academic record may contain grades that are not reflective of more recently demonstrated academic success.
-Academic renewal (or academic forgiveness) is defined as the process by which a student’s previously recorded substandard credit coursework is excluded from the student’s cumulative grade point average.
+Academic renewal (or academic forgiveness) is defined as the process by which a student’s previously recorded substandard credit coursework is excluded from the student’s cumulative grade point average (Refer to 2.3.3 Grading).
 Through this regulation, a student may request that grades and credits for all courses in which they earned a grade of D, F, or Y are disregarded from the cumulative GPA.
 Courses earned with a grade of A, B, and C will not be excluded and will be calculated into the GPA and total credits completed.
 A maximum of 24 credits taken at Maricopa are eligible to be disregarded under this policy.
 The academic renewal policy may be used only once and cannot be revoked once approved.

 To apply for academic renewal the student must: